Cathy's Curse: Box office

 The film was premiered in Montreal on July 29, 1977.
+A French-dubbed version was released in Quebec as Cauchemares ("Nightmares").
 It was later given regional releases in Canada, opening in Vancouver, British Columbia on November 11, 1977, and opened in Ottawa, Ontario the following week, November 18, 1977.
+21st Century Film Corporation acquired and distributed the film in the United States in 1980.
+Between Canada and the U.S., the film grossed a total of $1,261,228 in theatrical rentals.